dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 ### Token-based authorization

-The `xrootd` dCache implementation includes a generic mechanism to plug in different authorization handlers.
+The `xroot` dCache implementation includes a generic mechanism to plug in different authorization handlers.

 #### SciTokens

-As of 6.2, xrootd authorization has been integrated with gPlazma SciToken support.
+As of 6.2, xroot authorization has been integrated with gPlazma SciToken support.

 Add